Agricultural machinery industry: Agricultural machinery industry in South America

 Graciela summarized (2008) that "the agricultural machinery industry in Argentina depends for growth on higher exports and further progress towards internationalization, which are strategic goals for the largest firms.
-Given the dynamism of global demand for this type of machinery, the conclusion is that the sector can increase its sales in export markets, where some of its products are competing well."See also: Barletta, F. (2012), "The agricultural machinery industry in Argentina: innovative behavior and export performance."
+Given the dynamism of global demand for this type of machinery, the conclusion is that the sector can increase its sales in export markets, where some of its products are competing well."